 One of the pleasures of managing an online business is how little I spend to run it.
 I pay for website hosting and a few software services.
 I work from home, so I don’t pay for office space or transportation.
 I’m committed to keeping my monthly expenses low and operating a lean business.

-7) Run the numbers.
+7. Run the Numbers

 The probability of facing legal issues depends mainly on the products you sell, claims you make, and the terms/policies you enforce.
 Shopify has legal guides for Australia, Canada, Singapore, the United States of America, the United Kingdom, and New Zealand.
-They give an overview of business structures, privacy, and trademark registration.
+It gives an overview of business structures, privacy, and trademark registration.
 However, Shopify isn’t a lawyer and states, “These guides are for informational purposes only, and do not constitute professional legal advice.”

 Should you operate as a sole proprietorship, corporation, or limited liability company (LLC)?
 Should you buy commercial insurance?
-Legal professionals handle these types of questions.
+Legal professionals handle those types of questions.
 You can obtain inexpensive legal advice and incorporation services from Nolo, IncFile, Rocket Lawyer, and LegalZoom.
 Their blogs are also worth reading.
-If you want to obtain business insurance quotes, start with Hiscox and The Hartford.
+If you want to get quotes for business insurance, start with Hiscox and The Hartford.

 - Which Entity Should You Choose to Incorporate Your E-commerce Business?